Elastic On-Device LLM Service: Evaluation

 \textbf{Switching overhead.} With the same setting, we report the breakdown latency of switching between different model elastification levels (i.e., sub-models) in Figure~\ref{fig:switching time}.
 Switching time is actually part of TTFT, and a too long switching time will preempt the room of model/prompt capacity, leading to a lower accuracy. \texttt{PFS (Swap)} and \texttt{LPruner} incur unacceptable time overhead that up to 8.3/6.2 seconds per request.
-This is mainly attributed to the costly swapping and in-memory data movement. \sys only takes 0.31 second to switch to a new sub-model.
-Such a number is lower than 1\% of LLMaaS's average TTFT, thus being completely acceptable.
+This is mainly attributed to the costly swapping and in-memory data movement. \sys only takes 0.31 second to switch to a new submodel.

+Such a number is lower than 1\% of average TTFT of LLM service, thus being completely acceptable.
+The end-to-end experiments with switching overhead considered in Figure~\ref{fig:acc_on_trace} also show that the switching time of \sys is an acceptable tradeoff for LLM service.

 \textbf{Remarks } \sys is the most high-quality and feasible solution for end-to-end on-device elastic LLM service.